Skip to content ↓

 Creativity

 Our teachers use creative methods to engage our pupils in their learning, within their teaching, as well as extracurricular opportunities such as trips and visits.
 In addition, by giving our pupils increased opportunities to experience the Arts, and to perform, we hope to develop their self-confidence, and as a result, improve standards of attainment across the different subjects.
-Oracy strategies enable children to talk articulately and fluently.
+Oracy strategies enable children to talk articulately and fluently, including our weekly talking assemblies which focus on current world news stories.
+These assemblies also underpin British Values and the Rights of the Child.